SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.1.
 Debye (Gaussian Coil Model)**

 The Debye model is a form factor for a linear polymer chain.
-In addition to the radius of gyration, Rg, a scale factor "scale", and a constant background term are included in the calculation.
+In addition to the radius of gyration, *Rg*, a scale factor *scale*, and a constant background term are included in the calculation. **NB: No size polydispersity is included in** **this model, use the** Poly_GaussCoil_ **Model instead**

 .. image:: img/image172.PNG

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF